 The idea, conceived as a result of their utter laziness though they’d never admit to it, was to have relatives of patients donate blood in lieu of payment of the hospital bills.

-Per their research, they realize donated-blood takes about a-month-and-two-weeks to expire and as such, they couldn’t keep more than the allocated quota at a time.
+Per their research, they realize donated-blood takes about a-month-and-two-weeks to expire thus they couldn’t keep more than the allocated quota at a time.

-In the face of apparent flop of their well-thought-out scheme, the five vampires once again come up with another idea, brilliant at the time, to solve their dilemma.
+In the face of apparent flop of their well-thought-out scheme, the five vampires once again come up with another idea to solve their dilemma.
 A Blood Debiting System:

 Relatives of patients who aren’t charged immediately with blood donation, are to come back later to make requital as the blood bank gets depleted.